ANTHEA KRAUT (She/Her/Hers)

 Professor

 Anthea Kraut is Professor in the Department of Dance at the University of California, Riverside, where she teaches courses in critical dance studies.
 Her first book, Choreographing the Folk: The Dance Stagings of Zora Neale Hurston, was published by the University of Minnesota Press in 2008, and received a Special Citation from the Society of Dance History Scholars’ de la Torre Bueno Prize® for distinguished book of dance scholarship.
 Her second book, Choreographing Copyright: Race, Gender, and Intellectual Property Rights in American Dance, was published in 2015 by Oxford University Press and won the Association for Theatre in Higher Education’s 2016 Outstanding Book Award, the Congress on Research in Dance’s Oscar G. Brockett Book Prize for Dance Research, the 2016 Biennial Sally Banes Publication Award from the American Society for Theatre Research, the 2017 Selma Jeanne Cohen Prize in Dance Aesthetics, and Honorable Mention for the American Society for Theatre Research’s Barnard Hewitt Award for Outstanding Research in Theatre History.
-She is currently working on a project on dance-ins (dancing stand-ins) in Hollywood musicals.
-Kraut’s articles and essays have been published in the edited volumes The Oxford Handbook of Critical Improvisation StudiesThe Oxford Handbook of Dance and ReeanctmentThe Routledge Dance Studies Reader, and Worlding Dance, and in The International Journal of Screendance, Arts, Theatre JournalDance Research JournalWomen & Performancea journal of feminist theory, The Scholar & Feminist Online, and Theatre Studies.
+Her third book, Hollywood Dance-ins and the Reproduction of Bodies, is forthcoming from Oxford University Press.
+Kraut’s articles and essays have been published in the edited volumes The Oxford Handbook of Critical Improvisation StudiesThe Oxford Handbook of Dance and ReeanctmentThe Routledge Dance Studies Reader, and Worlding Dance, and in Camera ObscuraThe International Journal of Screendance, Arts, Theatre JournalDance Research JournalWomen & Performance: a journal of feminist theory, The Scholar & Feminist Online, and Theatre Studies.
 Her teaching interests include U.S. dance history, critical race theory, and methods and theories of dance studies.

 PUBLICATIONS